EBS restores

 You can restore EBS volume backups from the EBS backups of both active and deleted EBS volumes.

 1. Navigate to Restore > AWS > EBS Volumes.
 The Active EBS Volumes are displayed by default.
-If you are restoring a volume from a deleted AWS account, click Active EBS Volumes and select Deleted EBS Volumes filter.
+If you are restoring a volume from a deleted AWS account, click Active EBS volumes and select Deleted EBS volumes filter.

 2. Click the volume ID of the EBS volume backup you want to restore.
 A calendar view displays with blue dots on the dates for which volume backups are available, this is the default calendar view.
 To view a list of backups, click the list icon next to the search box.
 To switch back to a calendar view, click the calendar icon next to the search box.